-- 6. In October 2023 Burnley was announced as one of 55 towns selected by the Government to benefit from the 'Long-Term Plan for Towns' Programme. - 7.
-Burnley will benefit from funding and support of up to £20 million to develop a long-term plan for Burnley. - 8.
+- 24. In October 2023 Burnley was announced as one of 55 towns selected by the Government to benefit from the 'Long-Term Plan for Towns' Programme. - 25.
+Burnley will benefit from funding and support of up to £20 million to develop a long-term plan for Burnley. - 26.
 The Government published guidance on 18th December 2023 detailing requirements to establish a Town Board to act in an advisory capacity in the development of the vision and long-term plan, and setting out the governance requirements of the programme.
-Burnley Borough Council is the Accountable Body. - 9.
+Burnley Borough Council is the Accountable Body. - 27.
 The Board must be established by 1st April 2024 at the very latest.
 In line with the guidance, Karen Buchanan, Principal of Burnley College has been invited to Chair the Town Board following consultation with Group Leaders, and the MP, and has accepted the position.
-The Chair may appoint a Vice Chair from the other public (but not elected representatives) and private sector representatives - 10.
-The proposed membership of the Board includes public, private and community representatives:
+The Chair may appoint a Vice Chair from the other public (but not elected representatives) and private sector representatives - 28.
+The Board must contain representation from the Local Authority the Leader of the Council, Executive Member for Resources and an Opposition Member.
+The Executive will appoint the Leader and the Executive Member, but the Opposition Member must be appointed by Council.

+29. The proposed membership of the Board includes public, private and community representatives:

 Representative

 Parliamentary Representative MP

-Local councillors Leader & relevant Exec Member
+Local councillors Leader & relevant Exec Member (Executive appointments)

-(Executive appointments)

 Opposition member BBC (Council

-appointment)

-Relevant Exec Member LCC
+appointment) Relevant Exec Member LCC

 Senior Representative from Police PCC representative

 Community Partners, for example: Burnley Together

 Community Groups Youth Parliament representative

 Faith Groups

 Local charities

 Neighbourhood forums

 Youth groups

 Local CVS

 Local businesses and social Burnley Bondholders representative

 enterprises: BID Representative

 BID - Chair or Board Members SME representative

 Key local employers/investors

 Cultural, arts, heritage and sporting Burnley Football Club

 organisations: Chair Burnley Leisure & Culture

 Sports clubs

 Local heritage groups

 Public agencies and anchor institutions: Principal Burnley College

 Local schools, further education and UCLan representative

 higher education

+4